How do I know the WristWidget® will work?

 What is the TFCC?

 The Triangular Fibrocartilage Complex (TFCC) is a ligament connecting bone to bone.
 It supports the wrist with grip, weight-bearing, and rotation (supination and pronation).
 It keeps the radius and ulna from painfully spreading apart and is the primary stabilizer of the wrist.

-TFCC injuries are characterized by pain on the ulnar (pinky) side of the wrist that gets worse with gripping, rotating, weight-bearing movements.
+TFCC tears are characterized by pain on the ulnar (pinky) side of the wrist that gets worse with gripping, rotating, weight-bearing movements.